BSteffaniak/lazyaws/README.md

 ### Homebrew

-Normally the lazygit formula can be found in the Homebrew core but we suggest you tap our formula to get the frequently updated one.
+Normally the lazyaws formula can be found in the Homebrew core but we suggest you tap our formula to get the frequently updated one.
 It works with Linux, too.

 Tap:

 ```
-brew install jesseduffield/lazygit/lazygit
+brew install BSteffaniak/lazyaws/lazyaws
 ```

 Core:

 ```
-brew install lazygit
+brew install lazyaws
 ```

 ### MacPorts